hiteshwardev/ISA-Summer-School-2025-/Super Nova Cosmology/README.md

 - The matter density parameter (Ωₘ)
 - The age of the Universe

-We also study residuals, redshift dependence of H₀, and compare low- and high-redshift subsamples.
+We also study residuals, the redshift dependence of H₀, and compare low- and high-redshift subsamples.

 ---